ReesMorrison/NetlifyBlogThemes/content/post/2021-02-01-alcohol-margaritaville-buffet/AlcoholMargarita.md

 The seduction of warmth, low costs, and the siren-like beckoning of potent fruity drinks have robbed the singer of his ability to make longer-term decisions.
 Or perhaps the singer had already lost his bearings, so it was easy to submerge in tropical indolence and abandonment in the cups.

 **Physical Risks**:  After another refrain, which subtly shows him narrowing in on the truth, the fifth stanza reminds us that if you over-consume alcohol you run a greater risk of getting hurt.
 Your balance, reactions and judgment are out of kilter.
-[Note 2] He doesn’t take care of his meager possessions (*I blew out my flip flop*) so when he stepped on a sharp bottle top (probably from a can, a pop top) he cut his foot badly enough to make him turn back to where he stays.
+He doesn’t take care of his meager possessions (*I blew out my flip flop*) so when he stepped on a sharp bottle top (probably from a can, a pop top) he cut his foot badly enough to make him turn back to where he stays.
 Note the unurgent *cruised back home* to the comforting nurse of his favorite beverage (a bit like the [jug for Eben Flood](https://themesfromart.com/post/2021-01-24-alcohol-flood-frost/alcohol/)).

 *But there's booze in the blender*
 *And soon it will render*